j.tools

 • You want zero ongoing governance overhead.

-On the practical side, the Solana token creator tool bundles the Revoke Mint Authority flag into the create transaction itself, so the token ships to mainnet with no live authority.
-If the token already exists, the mint authority revoke tool flips authority to null in a single form.
-The Make Immutable flag does the same for metadata, which matters if you want the symbol and image to be permanent.
+On the practical side, the Solana token creator tool bundles the "Revoke Mint Authority" flag into the create transaction itself, so the token ships to mainnet with no live permission.
+If the token already exists, the mint authority revoke tool flips the permission off in a single form.
+The make immutable tool does the same for the token's visible identity, which matters if you want the symbol and image to be permanent.

 Deflationary supply, burns and transfer fees